 Like the African grey, the Amazon parrot can live as long as 50 years or even longer.
 In general, they tend to only live about 20 years as pets.
 Amazon parrots are known for problems with obesity and vitamin A deficiency, so careful control of their daily diet is critical to good health.

 Large macaws like the blue and gold macaw, green-winged macaw, hyacinth macaw, scarlet macaw, and the military macaw will live around 30 to 50 years in captivity.
 They have been known to live much longer, however, reaching ages up to 80 years old.
 Some of the smaller macaw species will live around 25 years, though they're capable of living up to 40 years.
-Smaller macaws, or "mini macaws," include the Hahn's macaw, Illiger's macaw, severe macaw and the yellow-collared macaw.
+Smaller macaws, or "mini macaws," include the Hahn's macaw, Illiger's macaw, severe macaw, and the yellow-collared macaw.

-What Effects a Pet Bird's Lifespan?
+What Affects a Pet Bird's Lifespan?

 One of the interesting facts about pet birds is the gap between their average lifespan in captivity and what age they're actually capable of living to.
-Common pet birds, regardless of size and type, all deal with the same types of issues which can lead to shorter lives.
+Common pet birds, regardless of size and type, all deal with the same types of issues, which can lead to shorter lives.

 Inappropriate Cage Sizes

 Birds that are kept in cages that are too small for them will also likely not live as long as they could.
 Even when they do have a good-sized cage, they need time out of the cage to fly in a supervised area.
-While cage sizes will vary across species, as a general rule you should always buy the largest cage that space and your finances allows for.
+While cage sizes will vary across species, as a general rule, you should always buy the largest cage that space and your finances allow for.

 Medical Care Comes Too Late

 One of the problems with birds is that it's often hard to tell that they're sick until they're very ill.
-By the time they show signs and an order realizes something is wrong, the condition they are suffering from may have done too much damage and the bird is unable to survive, despite medical treatment.
+By the time they show signs and an owner realizes something is wrong, the condition they are suffering from may have done too much damage and the bird is unable to survive, despite medical treatment.

 Birds tend to be sensitive to drafts and can easily develop health problems if kept in an area of the house that's not warm enough for them.
-They also tend to develop respiratory conditions very easily as they are sensitive to chemicals in the home environment such as smoke from cigarettes and from cooking with teflon pans, as well as many strong household cleaning products.
+They also tend to develop respiratory conditions very easily, as they are sensitive to chemicals in the home environment, such as smoke from cigarettes and from cooking with teflon pans, as well as many strong household cleaning products.
 Birds also require exposure to sunlight in order to make vitamin D in their bodies for bone health, and this leads to problems with their skeletal system.